Twin Kingdom Valley: Graphics

 A major section of the software is a custom graphics language, which is an early scalable vector graphics format.
 Hundreds of images of objects and locations are drawn in the game using this custom tool.
 Perspective of a limited kind is achieved by permitting images to be drawn scaled down within another image.
 For example, a castle model would be designed for close up view, but could also be drawn as a subroutine for a distant castle in a desert.
 The graphics speed was about 10 polygons per second, so the game could not afford to write background polygons and over fill.
-Images are just created by flood fills, such that each screen pixels is filled only once.
+Images are just created by flood fills, such that each screen pixel is filled only once.
 A modern PC (using an emulator) can paint these pictures instantly, but the original game owners would need to wait three or four seconds for the screen to paint.

-The graphics commands had to be heavily compressed, due to the limited memory space budget.
+The graphics commands had to be heavily compressed due to the limited memory space budget.

-Consider a line drawing call, which does a "draw to" from current position, with a color and new x,y coordinates.

-If you use 6502 to: load register x with the x coordinate, load register y with the y coordinate, load accumulator with a color, and then call "Draw line", you have used up 9 bytes.
-If there are a total of 1000 such lines in all game images, then that would be 9K gone.
-The actual memory used for a draw command in the game is 2 bytes.

-To draw and fill an outline, 3 basic commands are needed: Move, Draw, Fill.
+To draw and fill an outline, 3 basic commands were needed: Move, Draw, Fill.
 A move (to start of shape) followed by drawing to each point on the outline, until the shape is closed, then filling within the shape.
 Draw and fill need a color for the line.
 All of Move Draw and Fill need a coordinate.
 To decode this efficiently, just 2 bits are needed to resolve "Move, Draw, Fill, "any other instruction" in an assembly language.
 An extra bit determines if the command has absolute screen coordinates, or a relative position.
 3 bits give a choice of 8 colors, and finally 10 bits give two 5 bit x,y coordinates.

-The other commands (not needing coordinates) included: Calling a subroutine, ending a subroutine, drawing a circular arc (center at the last moved coordinate) etc. Complex images, such as a cabin made of many logs, use a loop instruction, similar to for loop in C, with a constant loop limit.
+The other commands (not needing coordinates) included: calling a subroutine, ending a subroutine, drawing a circular arc (center at the last moved coordinate) etc. Complex images, such as a cabin made of many logs, use a loop instruction, similar to for loop in C, with a constant loop limit.
 The assembly language has no concept of variables, and no branching instructions.